rcc-uchicago/user-guide/docs/midway23/software/midway_software_overview.md

 ## Full Software Module List

 The best way to view the most current software offerings of RCC is to check the list of available software modules with the `module avail` command on Midway.
-You may also view the complete [Software Module List](modules/index.md#modules) online.